Alexander Arhangelskii: Biography

 Arhangelskii was the son of Vladimir Alexandrovich Arhangelskii and Maria Pavlova Radimova, who divorced by the time he was four years old.
-He was raised in Moscow by his father.
+He was raised in Moscow by his father, a former aeronautical engineer turned concert pianist who worked as an associate professor for the Moscow Conservatory.
 He was also close to his uncle, childless aircraft designer Alexander Arkhangelsky.

 In 1954, Arhangelskii entered Moscow State University, where he became a student of Pavel Alexandrov.
 At the end of his first year, Arhangelskii told Alexandrov that he wanted to specialize in topology.
 In 1959, in the thesis he wrote for his specialist degree, he introduced the concept of a network of a topological space.
 Now considered a fundamental topological notion, a network is a collection of subsets that is similar to a basis, without the requirement that the sets be open.
 Also in 1959 he married Olga Constantinovna.

 He received his Candidate of Sciences degree (equivalent to a Ph.D.) in 1962 from the Steklov Institute of Mathematics, supervised by Alexandrov.
 He was granted the Doctor of Sciences degree in 1966.
+His first student to earn a Ph.D. did so in 1965, and his second, Mitrofan Cioban, earned his in 1969.